Find Affordable College Courses

 17 Yearly Graduations

-University at Buffalo comes in at #17 on our list of the most popular colleges offering doctor's degrees in foreign languages and linguistics.
+University at Buffalo comes in at #17 on our list of the most popular colleges offering doctor's degrees in foreign languages & linguistics.
 Each year, around 32,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
-The foreign languages and linguistics program at University at Buffalo awarded 17 doctor's degrees during the 2020-2021 school year.
-Of these students, 53% were women and 6% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 17 people received their doctor's degree in foreign languages & linguistics from University at Buffalo.
+About 36% of this group were women, and 9% were students from an underrepresented racial-ethnic group.

 #19